Upper Mustang Trek

 Upper Mustang trek rewards you with the centuries-old man-made and natural caves found in large numbers.
 The most notable are the Sky Caves, which is a group of around 10,000 caves made by human beings.
 The manuscripts and other documents preserved in the cave premises justify that they were built around 2,000 to 3,000 years ago

 Tiji Festival is the greatest and most colorful festival celebrated in Upper Mustang.
 It is celebrated to mark the victory of virtue over vice.
 The exact date of the celebration of this festival is fixed according to the Chinese calendar.
 Generally, if falls in the third week of May.
-Therefore, to become a part of this fabulous Buddhist celebration, you should plan your Upper Mustang trek at the respective time.
+Therefore, to become a part of this fabulous Buddhist celebration, you should plan your Upper Mustang Tiji Festival trek at the respective time.

 The Mustangese people celebrate this festival to commemorate the legendary figure, Dorje Jono.
 He is one of the many incarnations of Lord Buddha who came to Earth to protect it from calamities.
 The myth states that Dorje Jono got victory over the demonic activities' plan to destroy the kingdom through natural catastrophes.